Day 4 | 5th October

 Full Festival pass/ Day Pass/ Moonrise Pass Rs 500/-

-Padma Shri and Sangeet Natak Akademi awardee, Satish Vyas is one of India’s foremost Santoor players.
-The son and disciple of the late C. R. Vyas, one of India’s foremost vocalists, he brings a rare lyrical sensibility to the santoor – an instrument traditionally rooted in the folk traditions of Kashmir but has been beautifully reimagined in Hindustani classical music.
+Padma Shri awardee Satish Vyas is one of India’s foremost Santoor players The son and disciple of the late C. R. Vyas, one of India’s foremost vocalists, he brings a rare lyrical sensibility to the santoor – an instrument traditionally rooted in the folk traditions of Kashmir but has been beautifully reimagined in Hindustani classical music.
 Satish Vyas’s music carries the unmistakable imprint of the Shivkumar Sharma gharana of santoor playing – a balance of meditative alaap, intricate rhythmic interplay, and melodic improvisation rooted firmly in Hindustani classical tradition.
-He has been instrumental in taking the Santoor to global stages, having performed at prestigious stages such as the Edinburgh International Festival to the Aga Khan Museum.
+Also a Sangeet Natak Academi awardee, he has been instrumental in taking the Santoor to global stages, having performed at prestigious stages such as the Edinburgh International Festival to the Aga Khan Museum.

-Satish will be accompanied by the remarkable Paras Nath on the flute and Aditya Kalyanpur on the Tabla.
+Satish will be accompanied by the remarkable Paras Nath on the flute and Mukund Deo on the Tabla.
 Paras Nath is a globally renowned flautist, known for his masterful, classical renditions as well as his contributions to film music.
-A disciple of the late maestros Alla Rakha Khan and Zakir Hussain, Aditya has been a popular Tabla player since he was 11.
-Having accompanied pioneers of both Hindustani and Carnatic traditions, he has a colossal repertoire of compositions and great improvisational technique to his credit.

 INSIGHTS